Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models: Results

-The 0 m to 15 m ratio maps for the diurnal KE from the harmonic analysis (Figure ~\ref{fig:diurnal_harmonicanalysis_maps}, panels e and f) are difficult to interpret but appear to be the result of superimposed long-wavelength patterns of barotropic tidal motions and short-wavelet patterns of baroclinic tidal motions within the tropical regions, and superimposed patterns of barotropic tidal motions and residual wind-driven motions at extratropical latitudes.

-The spatial correlations of the model diurnal KE maps from the harmonic analysis are slightly higher than for the total diurnal KE maps (0.82 for 0 m and 0.83 for 15 m).
-In contrast, the spatial correlation between models of the ratio maps is lower (0.41, Figure~\ref{fig:diurnal_harmonicanalysis_maps}e) than for the total diurnal KE ratio maps (0.54, Figure~\ref{fig:diurnal_maps}h).
+The vertical structure proxy ratio maps for the diurnal KE from the harmonic analysis (Figure ~\ref{fig:diurnal_harmonicanalysis_maps}, panels e and f) are complex.
+The ratios appear to be the result of superimposed long-wavelength patterns of barotropic tidal motions and short-wavelength patterns of baroclinic tidal motions within the tropical regions, and superimposed patterns of barotropic tidal motions and residual wind-driven motions at extratropical latitudes.
+The spatial correlations of the model diurnal KE maps (Figures \ref{fig:diurnal_harmonicanalysis_maps}a and c) from the harmonic analysis (0.82 for 0 m and 0.83 for 15 m) are slightly higher than for the total diurnal KE maps (0.76 and 0.75, for 0 and 15 m, respectively; Figures \ref{fig:diurnal_maps}b and e).
+In contrast, the spatial correlation between models of the diurnal tidal ratio maps is lower (0.41, Figure~\ref{fig:diurnal_harmonicanalysis_maps}e) than for the total diurnal KE ratio maps (0.56, Figure~\ref{fig:diurnal_maps}h).

 Zonal averages (Figure~\ref{fig:diurnal_zavg}) confirm that HYCOM lies closer to the diurnal peaks in the drifter results near 30$^{\circ}$S and 30$^{\circ}$N, while MITgcm LLC4320 diurnal energy is too weak in these peak regions.
 Equatorward of these peaks, MITgcm LLC4320 diurnal energy is generally too strong relative to drifter results, especially near 20$^{\circ}$N, the latitude of the northwestern Pacific internal tide hotspot, while HYCOM KE is generally comparable to drifter values.
-The model diurnal tide harmonic analysis KE values are significantly weaker than the model total diurnal KE values computed from integration of the frequency spectra in the diurnal band.
-This confirms that the diurnal band consists of other motions (nonstationary diurnal tides, diurnal cycling of Ekman and submesoscale flows, and, in latitudes near 30$^{\circ}$, near-inertial flows) as well as stationary diurnal tides.